Prepare for creative leadership, prayerful service, and redemptive engagement with contemporary challenges to Christian mission.

 |Credit Hours||Completion Time||Program Costs||Distance Education|

-Part-time: Up to 8 years
+8 years max

 The cost of tuition for the 2018–2019 academic year is $495 per credit hour.